 Risk: Public finance continues to represent a risk; all conservation bodies are working hard to secure funds from alternative sources for the ongoing conservation of the Heritage Coast and surrounding area.
-A national Landscapes Review has been published (https://www.gov.uk/government/publications/designated-landscapes-national-parks-and-aonbs-2018-review) and recommends strengthening both funding and legal protections for AONBs and National Parks which would benefit the Heritage Coast area.
-The Dorset and East Devon AONBs have been recommended to be considered as a potential new National Park.
-This would significantly increase resources and protection for the Heritage Coast designation.
-UK Government is likely to respond in spring 2021.
+A national Landscapes Review has been published in 2019 and recommends strengthening both funding and legal protections for AONBs and National Parks which would benefit the Heritage Coast area.
+UK Government is expected to respond in early 2022.